 The Fresno County Bar Association encourages the community to provide financial assistance to persons from Fresno County who desire to attend law school and enter the legal profession.
 The Scholarship Committee has been delegated the responsibility of making the community aware of the financial needs of such students and providing a means by which this financial assistance can be provided to them.
 When funds are received by the Bar Association, the committee administers the funds and the selection of recipients for these scholarships.

-The Voluntary Legal Services Program (V LSP), a special project of Central California Legal Services, Inc. (CCLS), recruits and coordinates volunteer attorneys who provide pro bono civil legal services to eligible low-income clients.
-Pro Bono attorneys provide free legal services in many areas of law including: simple wills, domestic violence restraining orders, housing, consumer/employment, HIV/AIDS law, non-profit organizations that serve low-income communities and individuals, and other civil legal matters.
+The Pro Bono Program (PBP), a special project of Central California Legal Services (CCLS), recruits and coordinates volunteer attorneys who provide pro bono civil legal services to eligible low-income clients.
+Pro Bono attorneys provide free legal services in many areas of law including: simple wills, probate consultation, domestic violence restraining orders, housing, consumer/employment, HIV/AIDS law, non-profit organizations that serve low-income communities and individuals, and other civil legal matters.

-Attorneys who volunteer through the VLSP receive free MCLE training, malpractice coverage and VLSP staff support services for pro bono cases.
+Attorneys who volunteer through the PBP receive free MCLE training, malpractice coverage and VLSP staff support services for pro bono cases.

-The FCBA Pro Bono Services Section, and the Attorney Referral and Information Service, encourage attorneys to support the FCBA Pro Bono Resolution by accepting VLSP pm hmm case referrals.
+The FCBA Pro Bono Section, and the Attorney Referral and Information Service, encourage attorneys to support the FCBA Pro Bono Resolution by accepting PBP case referrals and co-counsel opportunities.
 The Pro Bono Resolution "Urges all attorneys to devote a reasonable amount of time to provide...legal services without expectation of compensation."

-Please support the efforts of the FCBA and CCLS/V LSP to provide access to justice through the delivery of pro bona legal services to low-income and elderly clients in Fresno County.
+Please support the efforts of the FCBA and CCLS/PBP to provide access to justice through the delivery of pro bona legal services to low-income and elderly clients in Fresno County.